Wear and Impact Steel | Contact Us Today

 Most AR Steels are air quenched, which provides a very poor microstructure prone to cracking and tearing.
 Their chemistry makes them very difficult to machine or form.

-TITUS WEAR STEELS solve the problem of severe abrasion and impact with the added feature of easy processing.
-Titus Wear Steels have an optimally enriched chemical composition, superior and expensive oil quenching, work-harden to 560 BHN, high shear and tearing resistance, complete through hardness, are excellent in hot and cold conditions and are corrosion resistant.
+TITUS WEAR RESISTANT STEELS solve the problem of severe abrasion and impact with the added feature of easy processing.
+Titus Wear Resistant Steels have an optimally enriched chemical composition, superior and expensive oil quenching, work-harden to 560 BHN, high shear and tearing resistance, complete through hardness, are excellent in hot and cold conditions and are corrosion resistant.
 They are machineable and formable and require no pre or post heating.